-The Company utilizes the Black-Scholes option pricing model to estimate the fair value of employee stock-based compensation at the date of grant, which requires the use of accounting judgment and financial estimates, including estimates of the expected term option holders will retain their vested stock options before exercising them, the estimated volatility of the Company's stock price over the expected term and the number of options that will be forfeited prior to the completion of their vesting requirements.
-Application of alternative assumptions could produce significantly different estimates of the fair value of stock-based compensation and consequently, the related amounts recognized in the Consolidated Statements of Income.
+The Company measures stock-based compensation expense based on grant date fair value and recognizes that expense in earnings over the service period of each award.
+The Company utilizes the Black-Scholes option pricing model to estimate the fair value of employee stock-based compensation at the date of grant, which requires the use of accounting judgment and financial estimates, including estimates of the expected term option holders will retain their vested stock options before exercising them, the estimated volatility of the Company's stock price over the expected term and the expected number of options that will be forfeited prior to the completion of their vesting requirements.
+Application of alternative assumptions could produce significantly different estimates of the fair value of stock-based compensation amounts recognized in the Consolidated Statements of Income.

-For the years ended December 31, 2008, 2007 and 2006, the non-cash stock-based compensation expense included in Selling and Administrative Expenses in the Consolidated Statements of Income was \$3.8 million, \$3.5 million and \$3.1 million, before provision for income taxes, respectively.
-The Company recorded a tax benefit of approximately \$0.1 million, \$1.4 million and \$1.0 million related to the aforementioned stock-based compensation expenses.
-For the years ended December 31, 2008, 2007 and 2006, the stock-based compensation expenses, net of taxes, reduced net income by \$2.3 million, \$2.1 million and \$1.9 million, respectively or \$0.10, \$0.08, and \$0.08 per diluted share for each period, respectively.
+For the years ended December 31, 2009, 2008 and 2007, the non-cash stock-based compensation expense included in Selling and Administrative Expenses in the Consolidated Statements of Income was \$3.6 million, \$3.8 million and \$3.5 million, before provision for income taxes, respectively.
+The Company recorded a tax benefit of approximately \$1.4 million, \$1.5 million and \$1.4 million related to the aforementioned stock-based compensation expenses.
+For the years ended December 31, 2009, 2008 and 2007, the stock-based compensation expenses, net of taxes, reduced net income by \$2.2 million, \$2.3 million and \$2.1 million, respectively or \$0.09, \$0.10, and \$0.08 per diluted share for each period, respectively.